 If you feel that you're in need of advice and guidance for whatever reason, you can talk to one of our friendly advisors.
-We provide a place to come to confidentially discuss your problems or concerns without fear of judgement or action being taken without your consent, unless there are safeguarding concerns.
+We provide a place for you to confidentially discuss your problems or concerns, without fear of judgement or action being taken without your consent, unless there are safeguarding concerns.

-We’ll listen and advise you on the best possible steps you can take for your circumstances, including talking you through processes, working with you on putting together the information you need to collate and reviewing your documents before you submit them.
-We’ll also highlight other services that we’d recommend you get support from and can help communicate your needs to other departments with your consent.
+We’ll listen and advise you on the best possible steps you can take for your circumstances, including talking you through processes, working with you on putting together the information you need to collate, and reviewing your documents before you submit them.
+We’ll also highlight other services that we recommend you get support from, and can help communicate your needs to other departments with your consent.

-You can also take a look at our timetable which gives you an overview of when different support services and clinics run on campus throughout the year.
+You can also take a look at our timetable to find out more about different support services and clinics.

 Please note: we do not offer advice on sexual and physical violence, and other allegations of criminal action, however we can signpost to other services for support.